Billed as “the largest Youth Week event in the Lower Mainland, North Vancouver’s CityFest features live music, a BBQ, skateboarding, prizes and games.

 Youth CityFest in North Vancouver

 CityFest is a one-day festival that’s popular with families, older kids and youth.
-In past years it has been held in the parking lot of Centennial Theatre by the skateboard park at 2300 Lonsdale Avenue.
-In 2020, however, it was going to take place at the Shipyards by the waterfront not far from Lonsdale Quay.
-Although it isn’t happening at the Shipyards this year due to the coronavirus, it likely will be at the new venue in 2021.
+The free festival is held annually on the first Saturday in May.
+In past years it has been held in the parking lot of Centennial Theatre by the skateboard park at 2300 Lonsdale Avenue (by Harry Jerome Rec Centre).

 Live Music at CityFest